Minimum mean-squared error estimation with bandit feedback: Introduction

 The rest of the paper is organized as follows: In Section~\ref{sec:problem}, we formally define the notion of MSE.
-In Sections~\ref{sec:naest} and ~\ref{sec:adaest}, we describe MSE estimation in the non-adaptive and adaptive settings, respectively.
-In Section \ref{sec:successive-elim}, we formulate the adaptive MSE estimation problem with bandit feedback, and we present a variant of successive elimination algorithm for solving this problem.
-In Section \ref{sec:lb}, we present a minimax lower bound on the sample complexity of the adaptive estimation problem in a BAI framework.
-In Section~\ref{sec:pf}, we present the detailed proofs for the theoretical results in Sections~\ref{sec:naest}--\ref{sec:lb}.
-In Section~\ref{sec:exp}, we present numerical experiments for MSE estimation and the bandit application.
+In Section~\ref{sec:naest}, we describe MSE estimation in the non-adaptive setting, while in Section~\ref{sec:effest} we describe our efficient MSE estimation scheme and provide improved concentration bounds.
+In Section \ref{sec:successive-elim}, we present a variant of successive elimination algorithm for solving the adaptive estimation problem in the fixed confidence setting of the best arm identification (BAI) framework.
+In Section \ref{sec:lb}, we present a minimax lower bound on the sample complexity of the adaptive MSE estimation problem with bandit feedback in a BAI setting.
+In Section~\ref{sec:pf}, we present detailed proofs of the theoretical results in Sections~\ref{sec:naest}--\ref{sec:successive-elim}.
 Finally, in Section~\ref{sec:conclusions} we provide our concluding remarks.